 GENERAL RULES OF THIS DIET PLAN

 To maintain a balanced and high intellectual performance throughout the day, some studies recommend having a small snack during the afternoon.
 So, opt for foods that include nutrients that are good for memory and concentration.
-For example, you can choose a piece of fruit with a handful of almonds, or compote with pumpkin seeds, or a little wholemeal bread with yogurt.
+For example, you can choose a piece of fruit with a handful of almonds, or compote with pumpkin seeds, or a little wholemeal bread with yoghurt.

-Our bodies are made up largely of water, so make sure to drink throughout the day, on average 1.5 to 2 liters per day.
+Our bodies are made up largely of water, so make sure to drink throughout the day, on average 1.5 to 2 litres per day.
 Not getting enough hydration can affect your ability to concentrate.
 Furthermore, studies have found that the Mediterranean diet can prevent and treat cerebral degeneration.
 Here are some recommended tips that you should follow while adopting the Mediterranean diet:

 Make Sure To Include Indispensable Fatty Acids and Proteins

-Many Mediterranean foods are essential to maintain a healthy life and a strong memory because of the valuable nutrients.
+Many Mediterranean foods are essential to maintain a healthy life and a strong memory because of their valuable nutrients.
 This is, for example, the case of omega-3 fatty acids that the diet must provide because they are very little synthesized.
-The best suppliers are recruited from fatty fish, vegetable oils, oilseeds, algae ...
+The best suppliers are recruited from fatty fish, vegetable oils, oilseeds, and algae ...
 In the omega-3 family, DHA is a principal constituent of brain cells.
 It plays a role in the fluidity of membranes, the communication between neurons.
-It is needed during aging to prevent age-related cognitive decline.
+It is needed during ageing to prevent age-related cognitive decline.
 The brain also needs proteins (fish, eggs, legumes) to manufacture, via essential amino acids, some of its neurotransmitters.

 Essential calcium and vitamins

-Calcium (lean dairy products, goat's and sheep's cheeses) and vitamin D are other important nutrients that you need to include in our diet for the role it plays in improving the function of the brain and boosting the memory.
+Calcium (lean dairy products, goat's and sheep's cheeses) and vitamin D are other important nutrients that you need to include in your diet for the role it plays in improving the function of the brain and boosting memory.
 In particular, vitamin D receptors are found in two key areas of the brain, the cortex and the hippocampus, which are heavily involved in cognitive functions.
 However, various studies have shown that low vitamin D levels are associated with cognitive deficits and Alzheimer's disease.
 In addition, grapes - and therefore wine (one glass a day is enough) - contain a lot of resveratrol, a powerful antioxidant with neuroprotective activity proven in animals in the case of Parkinson's and Alzheimer's disease.
 Finally, vitamin B12, available in organ meats and meat, actively participates in the functioning of the brain and nervous system.